yimikao/unix-cookbook/8-process-control.md

 **Regardless of how process terminates, the same code in the kernel is eventually executed.
 The code closes all open descriptors for the process, releases the memory it was using etc** \
 \
-For all termination cases, the terminating process notifies parent how it did so, in any case, parent can get the termination status from `wait` or `waitpid`:
+For all termination cases, the terminating process notifies parent how it did so, in any case, parent can get the termination status from `wait` or `waitpid`.
+Parent can also get further termination info through d status using some macros:
 1. For the exit functions, by passing an exit status as argument.
 2. For abnormal, kernel generates a termination status.